 The RMB makes a concerted effort to rationalize vehicle movements within the Mt Buller village as the roads within the Mt Buller Village are used by both pedestrians and vehicles.

-The COVID-19/ Pandemic policy can be found in the Village permit conditions here
+The Pandemic refund policy can be found in the Village permit conditions here.

 To be eligible for a Village Vehicle Permit, the site must have designated space (onsite or roadside) as determined by the RMB, and the applicant must satisfy ONE of the following criteria; The applicant must:

 Permit and vehicle conditions apply, these are provided upon application and must be acknowledged by the applicant prior to the issue of a permit.

 Dogs in Alpine Resorts